PawseySC/singularity-containers/setup.md

 * **SC19 Workshop**: you will will need username and password to access the training VMs, which will be provided by the instructors.

-* **Zeus @Pawsey**: if you have access, Singularity can be loaded with `module load singularity/3.3.0`.
+* **Zeus @Pawsey**: if you have access, Singularity can be loaded with `module load singularity`.
 MPI libraries are configured properly, and GPU applications can be run on the Slurm partition `gpuq`.

 * **Nimbus Cloud @Pawsey**: if you have access, both Singularity and Docker are preinstalled in the *Ubuntu Pawsey* base image.